neo4j-labs/neo4rs/README.md

 - [ ] Secure connection
 - [ ] use buffered TCP streams
 - [ ] connection pooling & multiplexing
-- [ ] support multiple versions of bolt protocol
+- [ ] add support for older versions of the protocol
 - [ ] documentation